Book Club at Resurrection Lutheran Church

 Meeting Time and Venue

-The Book Club will meet Thurs., June 8th at 6:30 pm at the church.
+Our next meeting will be June 12th at 6:30 pm at church.

 Past Books